stuhdy-cubby/stuhdy-cubby.github.io/index.md

 * Unable to add session, how to add courses, can't do anything else
 * Comfortable look
 * Good to see the class list and who are the grasshoppers

+Fixes
+Several issues raised were fixed after Tester 1 completed testing.
+Tester 2 and 3 issues regarding adding sessions were fixed by adding an "Add Courses" button if users do not have Grasshopper courses.

 ## Team
 stuhdy cubby is designed, implemented, and maintained by [Susan Ma](https://susankpma.github.io/), [Yhanessa Sales](https://yhanessaanne.github.io/), and [Christine Ramos](https://christinebramos.github.io/).